cubiq/vanilla-docs/docs/cloud/multisite.html.md

 ### Subcommunities

-This artificially divides a **Single Community** *or* a **Node** into different areas by making each of the **top tier of categories** into Subcommunities.
-While in any particular Subcommunity, all other content outside the subcommunity is completely hidden.
-A common use case for Subcommunities is localization.
+This artificially divides a **Single Community** *or* a **Node** into different areas by making each of the **top tier of categories** into subcommunities.
+While in any particular subcommunity, all other content outside the subcommunity is completely hidden.
+A common use case for subcommunities is localization.

 All subcommunities are still part of a single “instance” - the user list (and therefore moderators / admins), private messages, and activity stream are **shared** across all subcommunities.

 Each subcommunity has its own URL path prefix.
 For instance, visiting the “Recent Discussions” page of the English subcommunity for “forum.company.com” would take the user to “forum.company.com/en/discussions”.
 The user would see only discussions that are in the subcategories under the “English” top tier category.

-A common way of combining this feature with the **Hub** is to create a **Node** per product, and use Subcommunities for each locale within that product.
+A common way of combining this feature with the **Hub** is to create a **Node** per product, and use subcommunities for each locale within that product.

 ## Architectural considerations